ralphbean/tos-rit-projects-seminar/doc/final_project_rubric.rst

 Aesthetics: 25 points
 --------------------

  - Does Melissa (Prof. Bean's girlfriend) think its pretty?
+1 to 12 points.
-1 to 25 points.
+ - Does it have all new graphics created for it?
+1 to 13 points.

 Compatibility: 25 points
 ------------------------

- - Does it run on all modern browsers?
+ - Does it run well on all modern browsers?
 1 to 13 points.
- - Does it run on all modern mobile devices?
+ - Does it run well on all modern mobile devices?
 1 to 12 points.

 Technical: 25 points
 --------------------